maddiehobbs/assignment/README.md

     - Minimum length of 8 characters
     - Must contain at least 1 numbers
 - Input data is also validated to ensure data integrity.
-  - Input:
+  - Input data:
     - Date cannot be in the future
     - Ticket ID and severity must be numerical
     - Ticket severity must be between 1-5, in increments on 0.5
     - Ticket status and assigned must be one of the pre-defined values
-- Validation error and success messages are implemented to inform the user of their correct or incorrec tinputs
+- Validation error and success messages are implemented to inform the user of their correct or incorrect inputs
 - Confirmation messages are implemented when deleting tickets to ask the user to confirm their actions before the database is updated.

 ### Database

-- The application uses SQLite, the database schema includes a `tickets` tabl for storing ticket related information and a `users` table for storing user credentials.
+- The application uses SQLite, the database schema includes a `tickets` table for storing ticket related information and a `users` table for storing user credentials.
 - SQLite uses a local file (`database.db`) for data storage.

 ## Installation